 - How much time and money can I devote to this effort?

 3. Creating a presence online

-Having an online presence for your brand is a great way of getting noticed.
+Having an online presence for your brand is an excellent way of getting noticed.
 To help your freelance business succeed, you need to get out there.
 When your company has an online presence, it allows people to find your business and interact with you.
 Produce content such as articles and blog posts that require audience interaction.
-When you begin on this journey, you will need to determine which is the primary platform for your business.
-Is it LinkedIn, Instagram, YouTube or a bit of all?
+When you begin on this journey, you will need to determine the primary platform for your business.
+Is it LinkedIn, Instagram, YouTube, or a bit of all?
 Each platform has its own strengths and weaknesses.
 To know which platform suits your needs, you must be aware of your target audience’s choice of platform.
 Avoid spreading yourself too thin, and build on one or two platforms only.